SAVE THE SOUTH FORK SALMON

 After coffee, a hearty breakfast, and playing with Jeff’s 5-month-old black lab Rooney, we moseyed out of McCall in the late morning, bound for the Black Lake Inventoried Roadless Area (IRA).
 This landscape, which borders the Frank Church-River of No Return Wilderness, is one of the four IRAs threatened by Perpetua Resources’ proposed Burntlog Route.

 The sun was high and bright, making the first stretch of the drive pass quickly.
 We wound along the South Fork Salmon River road, glancing into the shimmering water below.
-After spotting a salmon carcass, we grew antsy to stop and look for more.
+After spotting a Chinook salmon carcass, we grew antsy to stop and look for more.

 The road dipped gently down the valley and hugged the river, where we pulled over at a quiet spot and scrambled onto a few logs between the road and riverbank.
 From there, we enjoyed the show.